DaveParillo/cisc192-reader/src/chapter9/review-3.rst

          .. tb-tab:: Question

-            Write the ``Cake`` structure, which has instance variables name, color, diameter, and has_icing.
+            Write the ``cake`` structure, which has instance variables name, color, diameter, and has_icing.

             .. tb-code:: cpp
                :name: cp_9_AC_1q